gethiox/HIDI/README.md

 - Gamepad analog deadzones and adjustable transform curve
 - configurable modifier key/keys for expanded mapping (key sequence like `modifier+KEY_A`)
 - Localhost mode for Linux users without requirement of separate machine (with jack and alsa midi support)
-- Automated tests

 ## Wishlist (far future)
-I think these things are possible to achieve.
-With enough interest and support I may be motivated to implement these features.
+Features that are possible to achieve.
+With enough interest and support I may be motivated to implement these.

+- Network MIDI (no specific solution yet)
+- Bluetooth MIDI device (either platforms with integrated bluetooth or USB dongle)
 - Arpeggiator and note latch MIDI effects, MIDI clock sync
 - Fully featured DAW control plugins
 - MIDI sequencer